US Food Stamps Program: Learn How to Apply

 While the sheer number of beneficiaries is impressive, what's even more noteworthy is the program's focus on the most vulnerable segments of society.

-A significant 92% of the benefits are directed towards households with incomes at or below the federal poverty line
+A significant 92% of the benefits are directed towards households with incomes at or below the federal poverty line.

 This strategic allocation ensures that assistance reaches those who need it the most, making a tangible difference in their lives.